Iraneus/betamedneed/order.md

 We have convenient ways for you to place orders.
 To place an order, you can call 08088829216, send SMS, Whatsapp, email, or use the web and mobile app to make a request.

 # On Phone, SMS, Whatsapp, Email
-You send in a request with the list of what you need, including your location or a MedNeed rep can come over to your place to collect the list when necessary.
+You send in a request with the list of medicines you need, including your location or a MedNeed rep can come over to your place to collect the list when necessary.

 We review the request and match the request to the most suitable distributors and manufacturers as the case may be based on your location.